 Azaryan Apartment

-Azaryan Apartment is a spectacular – almost a parody – of Art Nouveau and Neo-Baroque architecture in Istanbul.
-Located on Inonu Avenue again, it was built in 1903 by Leon Gurekian commissioned by the Azaryan family.
-The exterior of the building is decorated with superb examples of Art Nouveau and Neo-Baroque decorations.
-When the Azaryan family settled in France, it changed owners and became known as Gumussuyu Palas.
-It has since housed many consulates and today houses the consulate general of Ghana.
+The exterior of the building is decorated with superb examples of Art Nouveau and Neo-Baroque ornamentation.
+When the Azaryan family settled in France, the building changed owners and became known as Gümüşsuyu Palas.
+It has since housed several consulates and today houses the Consulate General of Ghana.

 Bazlamacı Apartment